helenginn/mandexing/README.md

 Installation instructions are lacking.

 Binary files will be available at some point, probably.
+Check 'Releases'.

 Contact me if you need.